ArthurMialon/StarterApiNodejs/README.md

 ##  <a name="architecture"></a>Architecture

-This the projet architecture after an [ $ upapi new blog ]
+This is the project architecture after an `$ upapi new blog`

 ```
 blog